Docs

 Interpreting dataset results

-In this document you will learn how to see the results of a dataset using the Platform’s UI, interpret its metrics, analyze the scores, and possible next steps on how to use and tweak the proposed planning solution.
+In this guide you will learn how to interpret the results of a dataset using the Platform’s UI, understand the metrics, analyze the scores, and possible next steps on how to use and tweak the proposed planning solution.

-When a dataset has completed, the Dataset detail page gives you a summary of the results from the dataset.
+The dataset’s overview page gives you a summary of the status and results from the dataset.
 Find this page by clicking the tile of a model, and then picking a dataset from the Plans overview table.

 The detail page has the following sections: